Protecting your Confidentiality

 - 4. If information is required by a court subpoena or court order.

-If you are referred for counseling as a condition of an agreement, for example with the Dean of Students or within your academic department, and want information communicated to them, including your attendance at the Counseling Center, you will have to sign an Authorization for Release of Information Form to have any information provided to the person who referred you.
+If you are referred for counseling as a condition of an agreement, for example with the Dean of Students or within your academic department, and want information communicated to them, including your attendance at Counseling and Psychological Services, you will have to sign an Authorization for Release of Information Form to have any information provided to the person who referred you.

 Frequently Asked Questions